 In John Calvin’s defense, by the sixteenth century Ignatius’ seven letters had become thirteen letters!
 Apparently, in or around the fourth century, in the context of battling Arian heresies, letters bearing the name of Ignatius of Antioch were circulated along with the seven genuine letters.
 Putting the case in a light most favorable to Calvin, perhaps those forgeries clouded the Frenchman’s judgment.
 Regardless, Calvin was wrong.
 Calvin had thrown the baby out with the bathwater, severing an indispensable link between the Apostles and the Apostolic Fathers.
 I write of rashness elsewhere.

 “Again it was Protestant historical scholarship that vindicated the authenticity of the seven epistles.
 Theodor Zahn, an orthodox Lutheran, published his defense in 1873.
 And from 1885 to 1889, Joseph B. Lightfoot, by then the Anglican bishop of Durham, wrote the definitive analysis of the evidence, together with a detailed history of the research into it.”
 How Do We Know Ignatius’ Letters are Genuine, by Joe Heschmeyer.
-Please see the linked article by Mr. Heschmeyer, another lawyer and blogger.
-He goes into considerable detail chronicling the history and research behind the authenticity of Ignatius’ seven letters.

 Deal with it

-Ignoring the evidence is not a valid option.
+Ignoring the evidence is no valid option.
 The Sacrifice of the Mass is faithful to Scripture as handed on by the apostles to those who came after them.
 There is too much Scriptural and historical evidence to conclude otherwise.
 As Protestants, could we really understand the Scriptures better than the Bishop of Antioch who learned the faith from Saint John the Evangelist?
 Was John Calvin really in a better position to interpret Scripture than those who received the traditions directly from those who walked with Jesus?
 Affirmative answers here would reflect the great error of sola Scripture.
-Only by ignorance or arrogance do I snatch the Scriptures from the hands of the Catholic Church and treat the Bible like a riddle to be solved.
+Only by ignorance or arrogance do we snatch the Scriptures from the hands of the Catholic Church and treat the Bible like a riddle to be solved.

-Saint Ignatius had every reason to faithfully pass on what he had received from the Evangelist whom Jesus loved.
-When the old bishop wrote his letters, he was on his way to die a cruel, martyr’s death.
+Saint Ignatius had every reason to faithfully pass on what he received from the Evangelist whom Jesus loved.
+When the old bishop wrote his letters, he was on his way to die a martyr’s death.
 Probably, Ignatius would have said it differently.
 He was on his way to live.
 Ignatius had received from Saint John the Lord’s promise to all who receive Him in the Eucharist:

 Jesus said to them, “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you.
 Whoever eats* my flesh and drinks my blood has eternal life, and I will raise him on the last day.
 For my flesh is true food, and my blood is true drink.
 Whoever eats my flesh and drinks my blood remains in me and I in him.
 (Jn.
 6:53-56)